deleveld/OpenPMX/README.md

 - Add code to generate data for VPCs.
 - Implement more analytic models from Abuhelwa AY, Foster DJ, Upton RN.
 ADVAN-style analytical solutions for common pharmacokinetic models.
 J Pharmacol Toxicol Methods 2015; 73: 42-8
 - Consider using the LDLT decomposition to encode the population model parameters for omega.
+- does icov_resample allow for better performance?
+Maybe need to re-run at mean of weighted distribution?

 # Philosophy
 - Do one thing and do it well.